kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 ![A 3D rendering of a populated board was supposed to show here](https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/front_straight-on_SHLD1_see-through_with_notes.png) Note that I make no money when you order bare boards from any PCB fab house so I can keep the price for the DIYer as low as possible.

 <dl><dt>27 Sep 2019</dt></dl>I received 4 copies and am building out one of the flex board.
+I don't know why they sent 4 when they say 3, but I'm happy about it.
 I also had to order some components in the LDO stage that I overlooked buying.
 I expect that order to arrive today.

 <dl><dt>23 Sep 2019</dt></dl>While building my latest design boards, I will fine-tune various files here to reflect refinements I deem necessary.
 Just updated iBOM and board designs at the KiCad file-type level, but not the gerbers yet.
 New board designs are in recognition that solder mask seems to be an adequate hermetic seal for inside SHLD1.
 Therefore, I removed the solder mask blocks I had placed on those micro-vias.